iotaledger/iota.rs/README.md

 ## Limitations

-- `no_std` is not currently supported, but we are working on it in [bee](https://github.com/iotaledger/bee), and will provide it as feature once the new implementation is ready.
 - When using the `mqtt` feature, connecting to a MQTT broker using raw IP doesn't work with TCP.
 This is a limitation of `rustls`.

 ## Examples